ygjuny/ZhangWenjie/README.md

-# The files provided are the multi-angular measured data and the corresponding LESS simulation data.
+# The file provided is the multi-angular measured data and the corresponding LESS simulation data.